greenm01/vb4x/docs/vb4x_specs.md

 The base game includes a number of imperial classed combatants, listed in Section 9.
 Feel free to create your own ships and races for asymmetrical warfare or narrative purposes.

-It is recommended to maintain the predefined classes and attribute categories, and only tweak the ship names and attribute values for new ships.

-Ships that are crippled in battle require repair at a shipyard to restore their combat effectiveness.
-Older technology ships may be retrofitted with new weapons tech.

-Refer to Section 6.4 in regard to ship construction, repair, and upgrades.

 #### 2\.3.1.2 Merchant Marine Ships

 Merchant marine ships are civilian crewed ships that provide logistal and economic support for the empire.
 They have no weapons technology or defense, and are easily captured or destroyed by enemy combat ships.
 Protect them wisely with military escorts.